Angela Merkel faces party revolt over Huawei in German 5G rollout | DW | 22.11.2019

 Safety criteria

-Merkel's line on Germany's efforts to build up its 5G infrastructure, which is considered vital for the country to remain economically competitive, is that no bidders should be excluded as long as they fulfill a specific catalog of security criteria drawn up by Germany's two internet authorities: the Federal Office for Information Security (BSI) and the Federal Network Agency (BNetzA).
+Merkel's line on 5G infrastructure, which is considered vital for the country to remain economically competitive, is that no bidders should be excluded as long as they fulfill a specific catalog of security criteria drawn up by Germany's two internet authorities: the Federal Office for Information Security (BSI) and the Federal Network Agency (BNetzA).

-But speaking to the Tagesspiegel newspaper earlier this week, Röttgen argued "we must not allow any Chinese state influence on the 5G net" and suggested that instead, Germany should seize the opportunity to support European technology.
+But speaking to the Tagesspiegel newspaper earlier this week, Röttgen argued "we must not allow any Chinese state influence on the 5G net" and suggested that instead, Germany should seize the opportunity to support European technological innovation.

 Röttgen, who chairs the Bundestag's foreign affairs committee, added that he understood the interest in maintaining good trade relations with China, but said national security was a greater priority.

-However, Vodafone Germany, one of the country's biggest internet and phone service providers, said that Huawei technology was already vital to Europe's 5G infrastructure.
+However, Vodafone Germany, one of the country's biggest internet and phone service providers, said that Huawei technology was already vital to Europe's 5G infrastructure and heavily in use.

 "The entire European telecommunications industry would have difficulties if Huawei network devices were no longer allowed," the firm told DW in a statement.
 "A ban on Huawei products in Germany would mean the 5G installation would be significantly more expensive and would be delayed — especially in rural regions."
 CDU delegate Gross also acknowledged that completely excluding Huawei would still be possible at this stage.